m-altieri/DNS-GT/README.md

 # DNS-GT

-DNS-GT is a a Transformer-based model that learns embeddings for domain names using DNS queries.
+DNS-GT is a Transformer-based model that learns embeddings for domain names using DNS queries.
 ---

 ![Python 3.9](doc/shields/python-3.9-green.png)